 Fourteen Modernization projects were announced in June 2020 and ten more were announced in December 2021 for IKE.
 The projects were added to a pool of development pipeline projects, the design stage where activities like preliminary design, right of way acquisition, utility relocations and final design are done.
-In summer 2021, some modernization projects from the development pipeline were selected and advanced to construction.
-For more information about be development pipeline and the construction pipeline refer to the IKE webpage at https://www.ksdotike.org/.
+In summer 2021 and 2022, modernization projects from the development pipeline were selected and advanced to construction.
+Additional projects for development are expected to be selected after local consult meetings to be held in Fall 2023.
+For more information about be development pipeline and the construction pipeline refer to the IKE webpage at https://ike.ksdot.gov/.
 Projects are selected based on need, local support, and available funding.
 There is not a specified list of Modernization projects to be constructed during IKE and the number of Modernization projects that go forward will vary from year to year.